-Beginning in June 2020, multiple complaints were filed against Jazz Pharmaceuticals and other pharmaceutical companies, including PPI, alleging violations of state and federal antitrust laws in connection with the settlement of certain patent litigation concerning generic versions of Xyrem[®] (sodium oxybate).
+Beginning in June 2020, multiple complaints were filed against Jazz Pharmaceuticals (Jazz) and other pharmaceutical companies, including PPI, alleging violations of state and/or federal antitrust laws in connection with the settlement of certain patent litigation concerning generic versions of Xyrem[®] (sodium oxybate).
 Some cases were filed on behalf of putative classes of indirect purchasers; others are non-class action suits.
-The cases have been consolidated and/or coordinated for pretrial proceedings in a federal MDL pending in the U.S. District Court for the Northern District of California.
+The cases have generally been consolidated and/or coordinated for pretrial proceedings in a federal MDL pending in the U.S. District Court for the Northern District of California; Aetna Inc (Aetna) filed a similar case in May 2022 in California state court.
 The various complaints allege that Jazz entered into a series of "reverse-payment" settlements, including with PPI, to delay generic competition for Xyrem[®] and assert claims under Sections 1 and 2 of the Sherman Act, Section 16 of the Clayton Act, state antitrust and consumer protection statutes and/or state common law.
 Plaintiffs generally seek damages, treble damages, equitable relief and attorneys' fees and costs.
-In April 2021, the defendants moved to dismiss the complaints that had been filed as of that time.
-In August 2021, the court issued an order dismissing certain aspects of the plaintiffs' claims but otherwise denying the motions to dismiss.
-The cases are currently in discovery.
+In April 2021, the defendants moved to dismiss the MDL complaints that had been filed as of that time.
+In August 2021, the MDL court issued an order dismissing certain aspects of the plaintiffs' claims but otherwise denying the motions to dismiss.
+In July 2022, PPI, among others, filed a motion to quash the Aetna action for lack of personal jurisdiction; the defendants also filed a demurrer, motion to stay Aetna's action.
+As of the Petition Date, the claims against PPI became subject to the automatic stay.
+In December 2022, the California state court overseeing the Aetna action granted the motion to quash for lack of personal jurisdiction and, in January 2023, Aetna filed an amended complaint that did not name PPI as a defendant.